 Many credit cards offer some form of cash back, so it’s important to carefully consider your options.
 Capital One, for example, offers both the Capital One® Quicksilver® Cash Rewards Credit Card and Capital One® QuicksilverOne® Cash Rewards Credit Card cards.
-They might seem incredibly similar, as both offer 1.5 percent cash back on all purchases.
+They might seem incredibly similar, as both offer 1.5 percent cash back on all purchases, every day.
 While the Capital One® Quicksilver® Cash Rewards Credit Card has no annual fee, the Capital One® QuicksilverOne® Cash Rewards Credit Card offers a higher credit limit after cardholders have made at least five payments on time.

 For Emergency Use Only

 Everyday credit card use can be lucrative, but sometimes you want a card designed to bail you out of any emergencies that might crop up.
 In this case, you’ll want a card with no annual fee and a low interest rate, as you’ll typically carry a balance.